Core-softened water-alcohol mixtures: the solute-size effects: Results and discussion

 The water anomalous behavior is related to the competition between two liquids that coexist~\cite{gallo2016,Evy13,marques2020a}.
-This competition can be observed using the $g_{ww}(r)$.
-Here we show the RDFs the isobar $P^* = 0.080$ between the temperatures $T^* = 0.50$ and $T^* = 0.68$ for a fraction of ethanol of $\chi_{alc} = 0.01$ in the figure~\ref{tmd_allalcohols}(b), for $\chi_{alc} = 0.05$ in the figure~\ref{tmd_allalcohols}(c) and for $\chi_{alc} = 0.10$ in figure~\ref{tmd_allalcohols}(d).
-As we can see, for the fractions $\chi_{alc} = 0.01$ and $\chi_{alc} = 0.05$ we observe the competition between the scales: the water particles migrates from the second length scale to the first length scale as $T$ increases, as indicated by the arrows.
+This competition can be observed using the $g_{ww}(r^*)$.
+Here we show the RDFs for the isobar $P^* = 0.08$ between the temperatures $T^* = 0.50$ and $T^* = 0.68$ for a fraction of ethanol of $\chi_{alc} = 0.01$ in the figure~\ref{tmd_allalcohols}(b), for $\chi_{alc} = 0.05$ in the figure~\ref{tmd_allalcohols}(c) and for $\chi_{alc} = 0.10$ in figure~\ref{tmd_allalcohols}(d).
+For the fractions $\chi_{alc} = 0.01$ and $\chi_{alc} = 0.05$ we observe the competition between the scales: the water particles migrates from the second length scale to the first length scale as $T^*$ increases, as indicated by the arrows.
 On the other hand, for $\chi_{alc} = 0.10$ there is practically no increase in the occupation of the first length scale as the occupation in the second length scale decreases.
-Once there is no competition, we do not observe the density anomaly.
+Since there is no competition, we do not observe the density anomaly.
 This indicates that adding higher concentration of alcohol changes the competition between the scales in the CSW water model and that the CS alcohol chain length also affects the competition - in our previous work for methanol, we only observe this at $\chi_{alc} = 0.70$~\cite{marques2020}.
+In contrast, the anomalies can occur due to competitions in the long range coordination shells - not only in the first or second one~\cite{Krek08,franzeseJCP2010} .
+Such behavior may be scrutinized by means of $\Sigma_2$, defined as~\cite{sharma2006, alan2008}